PLSysSec/cse127-website/cse127-fall19/docs/pa/pa6.md

 ## Part 2: Length extension

-In most applications, you should use MACs such as HMAC-SHA256 instead of plain cryptographic has functions (e.g., MD5, SHA-1, or SHA-256) because hashes, also known as digests, fail to match our intuitive security expectations.
+In most applications, you should use MACs such as HMAC-SHA256 instead of plain cryptographic hash functions (e.g., MD5, SHA-1, or SHA-256) because hashes, also known as digests, fail to match our intuitive security expectations.
 What we really want is something that behaves like a pseudorandom function, which HMACs seem to approximate and hash functions do not.